Numbers 22:2-25:9

 “Now Balak the son of Tzippor saw all that Isra’el had done to the Emori” (Numbers 22:2).

-This parashah is about a talking donkey.
-As a child, I remember hearing about this donkey, but never understood the reason for his chattering.
-I knew there was an angel and some man hit his donkey a few times; however, no one in my years of Sunday school or even my early years as a believer taught the reasons for this event.
-Since Yeshua warns the Congregation in Pergamum about the teachings of Balaam, it is important to understand who this man was and what he did (Revelation 2:14-15).
+This parashah has a talking donkey.
+As a child, I heard about this donkey, but never understood the reason for his chattering.
+I knew there was an angel and this man hit his donkey; however, no one in my Sunday school years ever taught the purpose of this event.
+Because Yeshua warns the Congregation in Pergamum about the teachings of Balaam, it must be important to understand who this man was and what happened to him (Revelation 2:14-15).

 Hebrew Word Pictures